chocolate42/flaccid/README.md

 ## Flaccid

-A proof-of-concept multi-threaded flac encoder frontend
+A proof-of-concept multi-threaded variable-blocksize flac encoder frontend using a custom libFLAC as a backend ( https://github.com/chocolate42/flac )

-This is just a toy to test the static encoder additions made to the libFLAC API here ( https://github.com/chocolate42/flac ).
-It only accepts raw CDDA, doesn't do seektables or anything non-essential, used a fixed blocksize of 4096, has a horrible UI, uses POSIX mmap for input so probably doesn't compile on windows, has barely been tested, etc.
+Currently just a toy for benchmarking, there are many missing features that would be necessary for a user-ready version.
+Input limited to raw or flac, doesn't do seektables or anything non-essential, reads input fully to RAM before encoding, probably doesn't compile on windows, IO and MD5 hashing may be non-optimal or not implemented for some input, etc.

 ## Build